linstantnoodles/nand2tetris/README.md

 Yes!
 Every solution has been tested with the courses built-in test scripts.
 I've also written some of my own tests for some of the programming assignments.
 You'll find instructions on how to run my tests in the notes.

-## I think your solution can be improved

-I would love to know if anything can be made better.
-Please let me know by submitting a PR!

 ## Your code does not follow their API guidelines!

 So I did go a bit rouge on some of the programming portions, so my design may not line up with what they suggest.
 That said, I'm considering adding additional solutions that _are_ based on their API guidelines so stay tuned.

-## Your directory structure doesn't line up with mine!

-I did my best to organized the solutions according to the original project layout but it's possible that the course changed since I last took it (late 2019).
+## Feedback

+I would love to know if anything can be made better.
+Please let me know by submitting a PR!